writetome51/unsubscribe-on-destroy-directive/README.md

 # UnsubscribeOnDestroyComponent

 An abstract Angular component class that any Angular component class which uses
 Subscriptions may want to extend from.
+(This class is made specifically for use in Angular 4+.)

-During the `ngOnDestroy()` hook, it
-unsubscribes from all Subscriptions inside `this._subscriptions`.
-The idea is
+During the `ngOnDestroy()` hook, it unsubscribes from all Subscriptions inside
+`this._subscriptions`.
-to have your component classes that use Subscriptions inherit from this class,
+The idea is to have your component classes that use Subscriptions
-add their subscriptions to `this._subscriptions`, then let this class
+inherit from this class, add their subscriptions to `this._subscriptions`, then let this class
 automatically unsubscribe  from all of them during `ngOnDestroy()`.

-NOTE:  Adding the subscriptions to `this._subscriptions` should (probably) be
+NOTE:  Adding the subscriptions to `this._subscriptions` should be done in the
-done in the `ngAfterViewInit()` hook.
+`ngAfterViewInit()` hook.

 ## Installation